Pablo-source/Text_classification_model/README.md

 This is a new project to practise and learn how to use Targets package to automate pipelines in R. I will start testing it with univariate time series models.

+I will use some text examples from Harry Potter books to conducting the analysis, based on several variables from its characters and their text quotes in the book.
+Tidymodels package is the framework chosen to build a small classification model based on this data.

 It allows to practise several skills:

 - Fuunctions building